 A cable modem MUST use the newer of its two most recent Authorization Keys when calculating the HMAC-Digests it attaches to Key Requests.
-It MUST be able to use either of its two most recent AKs to authenticate Key Replies or Key Rejects, and to decrypt a Key Keply's encrypted TEK.
+It MUST be able to use either of its two most recent AKs to authenticate Key Replies, Key Rejects or TEK Invalids, and to decrypt a Key Reply's encrypted TEK.
 The CM uses the accompanying AK Key Sequence Number to determine which of the two AKs to use.